If you are licensed and/or registered to perform your job, you will soon be able to work across states and territories without needing to:

 AMR began rolling out in Tasmania on 22 December 2021

-AMR is available in Tasmania for a limited number of occupations and Victoria, New South Wales, Northern Territory, and the Australian Capital Territory (the participating states).
+AMR is available in Tasmania for a limited number of occupations and Victoria, New South Wales, South Australia, the Northern Territory, and the Australian Capital Territory (the participating states).

 This page will be updated as other jurisdictions join the AMR scheme and when AMR applies to more occupations in Tasmania.